CodeYourFuture/CYF-Workshops/know-your-computer/readme.md

 # Know Your Computer

-"Know-Your-Computer" focuses on how to perform regular tasks on your computer with the use of the terminal using basic linux commands.
-This will help reduce the complexity and fear of using the terminal.
+"Know Your Computer" focuses on how to perform regular tasks on your computer.
+In this workshop you will use basic Linux commands in the terminal.
+The goal is to reduce your fear of using the terminal.

 ## Pre-requisite
-To be able to do this workshop you will require a laptop that has a linux shell running on it.
-If you already have a Mac or an Ubuntu operating system or any other linux distribution running on your laptop, then you are fine.
-If your laptop is running on Windows operating system, it is recommended that you download and install git bash for windows using this [link](https://git-scm.com/downloads).
+To be able to do this workshop you will need a computer with a Linux shell running on it.
+If you already have a Mac or an Ubuntu operating system or any other Linux distribution running on your laptop, then you are fine.
+If your laptop is running on Windows operating system, download and install [Git Bash for Windows](https://git-scm.com/downloads).
+Code Your Future does not support Windows, so you must install or dual boot Linux to take our course.
+But to do this workshop, you can just use Git Bash.
 Once installed, open git bash and you should be able to perform the tasks below.

 ## Tasks
+You must use the terminal and Linux commands to complete each challenge.
+You must not use your GUI!
+Hands off the mouse! 🖱️

  - Create a folder called my-shopping inside your Documents folder
  - Then create a file called my-list.txt inside my-shopping folder
  - Write the following items to my-list.txt